+'''

-Switches: --tables, -D and --exclude-sysdbs
+Switches: --tables and -D

+'''

 When the session user has read access to the system table containing information about databases' tables, it is possible to enumerate the list of tables for a specific database management system's databases.

 If you do not provide a specific database with switch -D, sqlmap will enumerate the tables for all DBMS databases.